Master of Science in Education Degree Programs

 The following requirements apply to MSE degree programs listed above -- A student may apply a maximum of six hours of graduate study in EDFL Special Projects courses.
 (Students must consult and get approval from their graduate advisor for exceptions).
 A maximum of 12 graduate semester hours taken prior to the development of a program of study at Central and approved by the student's graduate program advisor may be accepted on a program of study.
 EDFL 5900 or an advisor-approved alternative research course must be taken within the first 12 hours of a program.

 For more information about the MSE, Literacy Education, please contact:

 Lovinger Building, Room 3155

-For more information on the other MSE degree programs, please contact:
+For more information on the other MSE, Curriculum & Instruction options, please contact:

 Dr. Terrell Brown

 EdFL Graduate Program Coordinator

 Lovinger Building, Room 2206

 The Graduate School (http://www.ucmo.edu/graduate/)